 - No groups of 10 or more will be allowed in parks (see guidelines for groups below).

-- Although cities are allowed to open their parks, they can have tougher rules or they may decide not to open certain parks.
+- Although cities are allowed to open their parks, they can have stricter rules or they may decide not to open certain parks.

 - Outdoor exercise (walking, hiking, jogging, running)